spiceai/cookbook/catalogs/mssql/README.md

 ## Step 1.
 Start the SQL Server database

 Clone the cookbook repository and start the database using Docker Compose.
-The `mssql-init` container downloads the TPC-H SF1 parquet files and loads them into SQL Server, creating all tables with primary keys and foreign keys.
+The `mssql-init` container generates TPC-H data at Scale Factor 0.1 using DuckDB's built-in generator and loads it into SQL Server with primary keys and foreign keys.

 ```bash
 git clone https://github.com/spiceai/cookbook.git